6 Ways To Cope With Stress

 Not only can these potential consequences of long-term stress negatively impact health and well-being, but they can also cause other problems in a person’s life.
 For instance, they could affect relationships with family, friends, or partners or result in trouble at school or work.

-How to deal with stress healthily
+6 ways to cope with stress healthily

 Everyone is different, so finding the stress-management techniques that work for you could take some time and experimentation.
 Since both the short- and long-term effects of stress can be so serious, this process is typically worth the effort.
 Some science-backed tips that you might consider trying are listed below.